PAP 3a results: what does it mean?

 Yes, in many cases it can.
 Especially with CIN 1 (mild abnormalities), the body clears the abnormal cells and the HPV virus itself in a large majority of cases.
 Therefore, the gynecologist often advises a watchful waiting policy with regular check-ups.

-However, with a persistent HPV infection, when the virus is present for longer than 2 years, the chance of spontaneous recovery becomes smaller.
+However, with a persistent HPV infection, when the virus is present for longer than 2 years, the chance of spontaneous recovery decreases.
 In that case, it is important to take action.

 The dilemma: wait and see or take action?

 This is the core question many women struggle with.
-For mild abnormalities, the gynecologist often advises to wait and check again after 6 months.
-From a medical standpoint, that is often a responsible choice; you are not in immediate danger in the short term.
+In the case of mild abnormalities, the gynecologist often advises waiting and checking again after 6 months.
+From a medical perspective, this is often a responsible choice; you are not in danger in the short term.

-But you are walking around with the virus.
+But you are still carrying the virus.
 And for many women, "waiting" feels like "doing nothing."
 The good news: there is a middle ground.
 You can actively work on strengthening your immune system, and there are additional treatment options you can consider.

 What can you do yourself about PAP 3a?